WEF Events Conference Ombuds Frequently Asked Questions (FAQs)

 Any concern that an attendee is unsure how to handle including concerns about communication issues, harassment of any kind, discrimination, disability access, sexual misconduct, safety concerns, among other concerns.

-6. What happens when you contact the ombuds?
+6. What happens when you contact an ombuds team member?

 The ombuds will: provide you with enough time and space to air your concerns in private; listen carefully to your concern or complaints; help you develop a list of options for resolving your concerns; provide or obtain answers to questions you have regarding a policy or procedure; and work with you to develop a strategy for resolution.